shaunabanana/unity-websocket-server/README.md

 First import the package and set up the scene:
 * Download the UnityPackage from the [Releases page](https://github.com/shaunabanana/unity-websocket-server/releases).
 Import.
 * Create an empty GameObject, assign the script `WebSocketServer.cs`.
+  * Alternatively, if you're using inheritance, assign your own script.
 * Input the IP and port of the server.

 ### In Inspector GUI